 Expected Annual Returns (in %)

 This is the percentage returns per year that you generally expected from your Systematic Investment Plan (SIP) investments.
-For the partial years, the returns will be calculated on the pro-rata basis.
+For the partial years, the returns will be calculated on a pro-rata basis.
 Returns are also considered to be compounding.

 At the end of your investment tenure, this is the total amount you are projected to get (gains + investment).